 Karl Anthony-Towns continues to rise up the ranks of the NBA.

-The 21-year old stud averaged 25.1 points and 12.3 rebounds last season, making him one of the most imposing big men around.
-He’d certainly be much higher on this list if we were ranking the top players for the next decade, but the No. 15 spot is still an honor for a youngster that just finished his sophomore year in the league.
+The 21-year-old stud averaged 25.1 points and 12.3 rebounds last season, making him one of the most imposing big men around.
+He’d certainly be much higher on this list if we were ranking the top players for the next decade, but the No. 15 spot is still an honor for a youngster that just finished his sophomore season in the league.

 We’ll have to wait and see just how much the addition of Jimmy Butler in Minnesota affects Town’s stat line, but there’s no denying that he’s a super star in the making.